Equity & Justice Programming Founding Sponsor

 We will look at these elements through the characteristics of autonomy, belonging, competence and dignity - resulting in a journey to create communities where each child, family and staff member feels safe, welcomed and included and valued.

-CharacterPlus is honored to have school administrators Dr. Grace Lee and Dr. Kashina Bell be EJACE Development, Design, and Instruction Scholars.
+CharacterPlus is honored to have school administrators Dr. Grace Lee, Michael Barolak, MSW and Dr. Jeremy Mapp be EJACE Development, Design, and Instruction Scholars.
 Their selfless commitment to equity and justice work in school is manifested throughout EJACE's approach.
 As a result, we are excited to share that the coming EJACE enrollment cohort of schools is full.